'We don't want to start a war': Hobsonville Point resident gets fake parking notice

 "We've got two cars and obviously I put Mum in the drive because she's the one dealing with baby the most."

-The personal trainer added that he initially thought he was targeted because of his car, a Mercedes AMG: "it's quite a flash car."
+The man added that he initially thought he was targeted because of his car, a Mercedes AMG: "it's quite a flash car."

-Asked whether jealousy might be a motivating factor Fenton said: "I kind of thought that.
+Asked whether jealousy might be a motivating factor he said: "I kind of thought that.
 Not trying to sound like an ego guy but I've got quite a big following on social media."

 With cameras now focused on the street he stated that if he caught the perpetrator, he would "definitely make some noise" but wouldn't threaten them.